Yellow Split Peas Soup – Soupa Louvana

 3. While the food is cooking you can prepare the added sides by washing and chopping them as desired.

-4. Add salt, pepper and the lemon juice before using an immersion stick (or a heatproof blender) to blend it all together.
-You may otherwise leave the soup as is if you prefer the texture.
+4. Add the lemon juice, salt and pepper.
+Use an immersion stick (or a heatproof blender) to blend the ingredients until a smooth consistency is reached.
+Otherwise, you may leave the soup as is if you prefer the texture.

-5. Serve warm with the additions as a side.
+5. Serve the soup warm with the optional toppings/sides.